-These unaudited condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements in the Annual Report on Form 10-K for the year ended December 31, 2016, filed by the Company with the U.S. Securities and Exchange Commission.
+These unaudited condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements in the Annual Report on Form 10-K for the year ended December 31, 2016, filed by the Company with the Commission.
 The comparative balance sheet at December 31, 2016 has been derived from the audited financial statements at that date.

 c.
-Net loss per share
+Net (loss) earnings per share

-Basic and diluted loss per share ("LPS") are computed by dividing net loss by the weighted average number of shares of the Company's Common Stock, par value \$0.001 per share (the "Common Stock") outstanding for each period.
+Basic (loss) earnings per share ("LPS") are computed by dividing net loss (income) by the weighted average number of shares of the Company's common stock, par value \$0.001 per share (the "Common Stock"), outstanding for each period.